griga23/shoe-store/lab1.md

 ![image](terraform/img/sqlWorkspace_showCreated.png)

-YOu can find more information about all parameters  [here](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html)
+You can find more information about all parameters  [here.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html)

 ### 5. Select Queries
 Our Flink tables are populated by the Datagen connectors.

-We can first check the table schema for our shoe product catalog.
+Let us first check the table schema for our `shoe_products` catalog.
 This should be the same as the topic schema in Schema Registry.
 ```
 DESCRIBE shoe_products;
 ```